Skip to main content

 • “A good basic dungeon crawl, but don't take that as a bad thing... there is a lot of fun here, no grinding, and some interesting level designs, tough battles, few potions, but unlimited sleep and no food or water requirement swing the balance.”

-• “These kinds of over-punishing mechanics are better suited for games that cater to players who don't mind grinding repeatedly.”
+• “These kinds of over-punishing mechanics are better suited for games designed for players who don't mind grinding repeatedly.”

 • humor

-The humor in "Heroes of the Monkey Tavern" is minimal, with players noting a lack of story and context for the dungeon exploration, despite its amusing title.
-While there are occasional jokes and one unsettling level, the overall comedic elements are sparse and not a central focus of the game.
+The humor in "Heroes of the Monkey Tavern" is minimal, with some players noting a lack of a coherent story or context for the gameplay.
+While there are occasional jokes and a humorous presentation, the overall comedic impact is limited, and one level even introduces a creepy atmosphere that contrasts with the game's title.

-• “Here and there, there are some funny jokes.”
+• “Here and there, there are some funny jokes, and there is one level (haven't finished yet) that really creeps you out.”

 • monetization